Application-side guidance

 FAQ

-Should I sort the photo before the trip?
+Should I sort the passport photo before I go to the Post Office?

-Yes, in many cases.
-Getting the image and output route clear first reduces the chance of another visit or another purchase.
+Usually yes.
+Getting the image and output route clear first reduces the chance of another visit, another purchase, or a last-minute route change.

 Use the online tutorial page, because that explains the photo step inside the wider online workflow more directly.